rekkasa/arekkas_HteFramework_XXXX_2021/submission/reviewer_comments.md

 ## Comments
   - Figure **is** referenced in text (p4.7).
 Maybe need to expand a bit more on the presentation of the figure
   - We are not using a case-control design.
+It's maybe useful to define which setting is required (T-C-O cohorts, etc).
+Isn't that already described in Step 1, though?
+  - Figure 1 is not really an overview of the steps, but rather a presentation of steps 3 and 4.
+Maybe move later in the text?
+  - Evaluation should always be carried out before the results.
+Since analyses are carried out in one go, evaluation metrics/graphics are generated at the same time with the results.
+It's in the hands of the researcher to thoroughly go over the evaluation first

 # Reviewer 2
 ## Points